Focal Inverse Distance Transform Maps for Crowd Localization: Conclusion

 \section{Conclusion}

-In this paper, we present a novel map named FIDT map, which is designed to cope with both crowd localization and crowd counting.
-The proposed method simultaneously implement counting, localization, and size, which only rely on the point-level annotations.
-Extensive experiments demonstrate that the proposed method achieves state-of-the-art performance compared with the localization-based methods on all metrics.
-We hope that the community would switch from the density map regression to FIDT map regression for more practical.
+In this paper, we present a novel label named FIDT map, designed to cope with the crowd localization task.
+The proposed FIDT map is a non-overlap map, which utilizes local maxima to represent the head‘s center.
+To extract the corresponding individual center, a Local-Maxima-Detection-Strategy (LMDS) is proposed.
+Besides, we introduce a novel I-SSIM loss to make the model tend to focus on the foreground regions, improving the structure information of local maxima.
+By performing experiments on six publicly available datasets, we demonstrate that the proposed method achieves state-of-the-art localization performance and shows superior robustness for the negative samples and extreme scenes.
+We hope the community switches from the density map regression to FIDT map regression for more practical.

 { }